MariamRizvi01/EmailServicesmtp.Gmail/README.md

 # Java Project - JAVA Mail Sender Service using GMAIL's smtp*

-**NOTE: Being that Google removed "Less App Security", it will not allow Third-Party interfaces/programs/apps to access private data because of security reasons.**
+**NOTE: On May 30th, 2022, Google removed "Less App Security", it will not allow Third-Party interfaces/programs/apps to access private data because of security reasons.**

 Submitted by: Mariam Rizvi